Cannabis Strategic Ventures (OTCMKTS:NUGS) Short Interest Update

-Cannabis Strategic Ventures (OTCMKTS:NUGS) was the target of a large increase in short interest in the month of September.
+Cannabis Strategic Ventures (OTCMKTS:NUGS) was the target of a significant increase in short interest in September.
 As of September 15th, there was short interest totalling 20,700 shares, an increase of 39.9% from the August 31st total of 14,800 shares.
-Based on an average trading volume of 1,902,000 shares, the short-interest ratio is presently 0.0 days.
+Based on an average daily trading volume, of 1,902,000 shares, the days-to-cover ratio is currently 0.0 days.

 About Cannabis Strategic Ventures